HUMANOIDsafety TECHNICAL TALK

 • Safety Owner

-If your robot leaves the cage, your safety architecture must evolve.
-Safe stability is not optional in real-world deployment.
+When your robot leaves the protective fence, your safety architecture must evolve.
+Safe stability is not an option in real-world use—it is a requirement.